the Creative Commons Attribution 4.0 License.

 The mapping error estimates are elevated where observations are scarce or dynamics are high to start with.
 For our pCO2 mapping, the model covariance Q is the origin of a pronounced coast–basin difference in the pCO2 variance caused by both physical and biological drivers in the model.
 This prescribed data covariance distribution is retained in the mapping error estimates σreconstr.
 For example, they are enlarged in dynamic river plumes, in the sheltered, shallow Gulf of Riga, or in other near-shore areas, unless there are observations to constrain dynamics and thus reduce σreconstr.
 In regions with few observations, σreconstr approaches the prescribed data variance from Q (Fig. A1a).

-We do not observe a seasonality in the number of patterns l of the mapping (Fig. 6e).
+We do not observe a seasonality in the number of patterns of the mapping (Fig. 6e).
 At the same time, the pCO2 value varies strongly between seasons.
 In addition, there is a slight preference for observations to occur in spring, summer, and autumn over winter months.
 However, there is no discernible difference in the spatial coverage of pCO2 observations between seasons (data not shown).
-The aseasonality of l can be explained by the “large-scale” mapping error σP, used for the ensemble weights (Eq.
+The aseasonality of can be explained by the “large-scale” mapping error σP, used for the ensemble weights (Eq.
 A26) to only depend on the distribution of samples Ht and their respective observational error estimates S. Therefore, the extrapolation approach does not discriminate or distinguish by (pCO2) value, and there is no seasonal imprint in the number of patterns.

 4.2 Comparison with other pCO2 mapping approaches

 SOCAT observations have been used previously to build surface pCO2 climatologies of the Baltic Sea (see Fig. 9 for examples).
-They rely on observation-driven extrapolation approaches, which can be grouped into different categories: (a) one where sparse data points are extrapolated based on some statistic metric of influence, e.g. a spatial decorrelation length or timescale, and (b) one where parametrizations with proxy data in combination with filled fields of those proxies are used for extrapolation (Rödenbeck et al.2015).
+They rely on observation-driven extrapolation approaches, which can be grouped into different categories: (a) one where sparse data points are extrapolated based on some statistic metric of influence, e.g. a spatial decorrelation length or timescale, and (b) one where parametrizations with proxy data in combination with filled fields of those proxies are used for extrapolation (Rödenbeck et al., 2015).

 Our mapping approach belongs to the first category.
 For a given month or time window, we use the available pCO2 data directly and one to one without an added transformation to inform the extrapolated pCO2 map.
 As a (spatial) metric of influence, the variability patterns are used.
 This gives a direct link between observations of a given month or time window and the mapped field.
 Conversely, if there are no pCO2 observations in a given time window, this directly translates to a (time) gap in the mapped fields for any approach of the first category.

-Most previous pCO2 mappings in the Baltic Sea belong to the second category (e.g. Parard et al.2016; Becker et al.2021).
+Most previous pCO2 mappings in the Baltic Sea belong to the second category (e.g. Parard et al., 2016; Becker et al., 2021).
 In a first step, they use all available pCO2 data together with collocated proxies (e.g. location, sea surface temperature, chlorophyll-a concentration, water depth, distance to the coast, season) to establish a relationship or parametrization between proxies and pCO2.
 In a second step, distributions of those proxy parameters are used to establish a pCO2 distribution in time and space.
 Here, pCO2 data of a given month do not directly inform the extrapolated pCO2 map but only indirectly through the established relationship using all the data.
 Conversely, if there are no pCO2 observations in a given time window but proxy data are available, they can be used to estimate a pCO2 map nonetheless.
 That is, (temporal) gap filling is possible with the two-step procedure of approaches of the second category.

 As a drawback, mapped pCO2 fields of the second category rely on the validity of the proxy relationship and, equally important, on good proxy input data.
 In some cases, e.g. satellite-based sea surface temperature or chlorophyll-a concentration, proxies may be (seasonally) prone to artefacts, e.g. due to stronger cloud cover in winter months.
-Such artefacts then directly translate into mapped pCO2 fields and may create unrealistic patterns or out-of-range values (e.g. Fig. 9a, d; Parard et al.2016).
+Such artefacts then directly translate into mapped pCO2 fields and may create unrealistic patterns or out-of-range values (e.g. Fig. 9a, d; Parard et al., 2016).
 A mapping approach of the first category such as the one presented here, which uses the observations directly, is not affected by external-source data quality (Fig. 9i–l).

-Wesslander et al. (2010)Wesslander et al. (2010)Laruelle et al. (2018)Schneider and Müller (2018)Becker et al. (2021)Becker et al. (2021)
+Wesslander et al. (2010)Wesslander et al. (2010)Laruelle et al. (2018)Schneider and Müller (2018)Becker et al. (2021)Becker et al. (2021)4.3 Long-term pCO2 trend

-The long-term trend of surface pCO2 in Baltic Sea surface waters has been studied before (Table 1): Wesslander et al. (2010) describe an increase in monthly pCO2 (approximately +20µatm yr−1) for the 1993–1998 period in the eastern Gotland Basin, which seems mostly driven by less intense summer pCO2 minima (from approximately 50 µatm in 1993 to approximately 250 µatm in 1998).
+The long-term trend of surface pCO2 in Baltic Sea surface waters has been studied before (Table 1): Wesslander et al. (2010) describe an increase in monthly pCO2 (approximately +20 µatm yr−1) for the 1993–1998 period in the eastern Gotland Basin, which seems mostly driven by less intense summer pCO2 minima (from approximately 50 µatm in 1993 to approximately 250 µatm in 1998).
 For the longer period 1993–2009, they do not detect a significant trend.
-While Wesslander et al. (2010) use pCO2 calculated from pH and alkalinity, all further studies are based on the same surface pCO2 observations archived in SOCAT (Bakker et al.2016), albeit using different methods and time extents.
+While Wesslander et al. (2010) use pCO2 calculated from pH and alkalinity, all further studies are based on the same surface pCO2 observations archived in SOCAT (Bakker et al., 2016), albeit using different methods and time extents.

-Laruelle et al. (2018) found an increase of +2.9±2.4µatm yr−1 (1σ) for wintertime pCO2 from 1995 to 2011 in the southern and central Baltic Sea.
+Laruelle et al. (2018) found an increase of µatm yr−1 (1σ) for wintertime pCO2 from 1995 to 2011 in the southern and central Baltic Sea.
 At the same time, they see a similar spatial gradient to our work (Fig. 7) with a stronger increase in the south-west and a zero or even negative trend in the northern Gotland Basin.

-Schneider and Müller (2018) describe an increase of +4.6 to +6.1µatm yr−1 (1σ between 0.6 and 1.5 µatm yr−1) for different areas for the 2008–2015 period.
+Schneider and Müller (2018) describe an increase of +4.6 to +6.1 µatm yr−1 (1σ between 0.6 and 1.5 µatm yr−1) for different areas for the 2008–2015 period.
 However, their analysis did not deseasonalize the observations prior to linear trend analysis.
 During their analysed period, there is an increase in observations during autumn and winter (with typically high pCO2) and a decrease in early spring observations (with typically low pCO2), while late-spring and summer observations have a similar data coverage over the years.
 Their relatively high pCO2 trend estimate therefore seems to be partially caused by a seasonal shift in data availability that was left unaccounted for in the analysis.

-Becker et al. (2021) derived trends of +2.05±0.12µatm yr−1 for the southern Baltic Sea (south of 56 N) and +1.84±0.21µatm yr−1 for the central Baltic Sea (between 56 and 61 N) for the period 1995–2016.
+Becker et al. (2021) derived trends of µatm yr−1 for the southern Baltic Sea (south of 56∘ N) and µatm yr−1 for the central Baltic Sea (between 56 and 61∘ N) for the period 1995–2016.
 However, they observe a stronger trend in earlier years (starting in the 1990s) than for later periods (starting in the mid-2000s).

 Together with the literature, our results seem to indicate a reduction in overall surface pCO2 increase in the Baltic Sea during the past decades or even its complete absence like in the central Baltic Sea (Fig. 7) in recent periods.
-While atmospheric pCO2 levels are still rising (approximately +2.4µatm yr−1 in the past decade; Lan et al.2022), this has implications for the CO2 balance between the atmosphere and the Baltic Sea.
-This supports previous claims of coastal seas becoming a less intense source of CO2 or eventually turning into (an increasing) CO2 sink (Laruelle et al.2018).
+While atmospheric pCO2 levels are still rising (approximately +2.4 µatm yr−1 in the past decade; Lan et al., 2022), this has implications for the CO2 balance between the atmosphere and the Baltic Sea.
+This supports previous claims of coastal seas becoming a less intense source of CO2 or eventually turning into (an increasing) CO2 sink (Laruelle et al., 2018).

 In this work, we developed an extrapolation approach that combines two worlds: models, specifically the distribution and connectivity that exist in model data variability; and observations in that they provide constraints of the real-world picture.